datacamp-content-public/courses-introduction-to-keras-in-python-miguel-esteban/slides/chapter_1_4aa97343ec6ed6da2044ce7c1bf8ab70.md

 `@script`
 You will use binary classification when you want to solve problems where you predict whether an observation belongs to one of two possible classes.
-For instance distinguishing between fraudulent or non fraudulent clients, swimming or running, telling whether a picture shows a cat or a dog, if someone will survive or die, etc. A simple binary classification problem could consist in learning boundaries to separate the blue and red circles, as shown in the image.
+For instance distinguishing between fraudulent or non fraudulent clients, swimming or running, telling whether a picture shows a cat or a dog, if someone will survive or die, etc. A simple binary classification problem could be learning the boundaries to separate the blue and red circles shown in the image.
 So let's try to do so.

 ---